It helps prevent seizures in people with absence seizures, partial seizures, and generalized seizures.

 Valproate can cause secondary shunts.
 However, many people have no side effects or only have minor side effects.

-Contact your attending physician or seek hospital help if any of these symptoms or side effects, any other secondary consequence bothers you or does not go away:
+Contact your attending physician or seek hospital help if any of these symptoms or side effects or any other secondary consequence bothers you or does not go away:

 - Pain or discomfort in the head.